Private Attorneys General Act Law Experts in Los Angeles

 When can I file a Private Attorneys General Act claim?

 You have one year from the date of the labor code violation to report this incident.
-For more information, we recommend that you speak to our Los Angeles employment attorneys.
+For more information, we recommend consulting with our Los Angeles employment attorneys.

 What type of claims fall under the Private Attorneys General Act?

-- Violations of the California labor code: this includes various different types of labor laws.
+- Violations of the California Labor Code include various types of labor laws.
 For example, this includes wage and hour violations.
-An employer must pay minimum wage, and overtime, and provide employees with proper arrest and meal breaks.
+An employer must pay the minimum wage, provide overtime pay, and offer employees proper rest and meal breaks.
 An employer must also provide accurate payments and pay stubs to employees.
-Another common labor violation that is brought up under the Private Attorneys General Act is the failure of the employer to reimburse the employees’ expenses, along with unlawful deductions from their pay stubs.

-- Violations of the California health and safety regulations: employers must keep all workplace environments safe for all employees.
+- Violations of California health and safety regulations: Employers must maintain a safe workplace environment for all employees.
 This means properly storing all materials and workplace equipment.
-Employees must also be properly trained on how to use the equipment.
+Employees must also receive proper training on how to use the equipment.

 How can an employee file a work Private Attorneys General Act lawsuit?

 The Private Attorneys General Act lawsuit process is different from a standard lawsuit.
-This is because there is a different set of rules and complexities.
-Employees must file a claim with the California Labor and Workplace Development Agency.
-This is a claim that must be filed online.
+This is because there are other sets of rules and complexities.
+Employees must file a claim with the California Labor and Workforce Development Agency.

-When filing the claim, the employee must also pay $75 to file the claim.
-But, there are several different exceptions in place that may waive the $75.
+When filing the claim, the employee must also pay a $75 filing fee.
+There are several different exceptions in place that may waive the $75.

-When filling out this claim, it is very important that the employee fill out as much information as possible.
-This includes specifics on when the violation occurred, how the violation occurred, and all the parties that were involved with the violation.
+When filling out this claim, the employee must provide as much information as possible.
+This includes specifics on when the violation occurred, how it happened, and all parties involved in the breach.

 Contact A Los Angeles Private Attorneys General Act Attorney Today

-Our attorneys work hard so our clients get the care they need.
-Give us a call today to see how you could hold your employee responsible for violating labor codes.
+Our attorneys work diligently to ensure that our clients receive the care they need.
+Contact us today to learn how you can hold your employees accountable for violating labor codes.

 Heidari Law Group Los Angeles Practice Areas